mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 This implementation uses prompts to delimit computations in a control stack.
 Four basic operation define the delimitated continuation API.

 ## The Control Stack
-The control stack is a ordered list of control segments and prompts that delimitate the stack.
+The control stack is a ordered list of control segments and prompts that delimit the stack.

 ```js
 /// Control segment